 Brianna Abundiz, Farm & Garden Education Manager

-Brianna made the big move from Silicon Valley to Grass Valley in 2012 in hopes for a healthier lifestyle for her family of seven.
-From the first day of school, she saw how Sierra Harvest’s programs touched the lives of her children.
-It was a natural fit for her to apply for the Farm Educator internship program in 2015, and in 2016 she became one of our primary farm educators at the Food Love Project.
-She is now the Farm to School Coordinator and Lead Garden Educator with school gardens at Bell Hill Academy, Lyman Gilmore, Scotten, and Union Hill.
-She is a celebrity among the school kids!
-Brianna’s goal is to learn, teach and inspire herself, her family and her community to live a happy healthy lifestyle and have food security.
+Brianna moved from Silicon Valley to Grass Valley in 2012 seeking a healthier lifestyle for her family of seven.
+From the first day of school, she saw how Sierra Harvest’s programs touched her children’s lives.
+She has served as Farm Educator since 2016 at Food Love Farm, and is now the Farm & Garden Education Manager, with school gardens at Bell Hill Academy, Lyman Gilmore, Scotten, and Union Hill.
+Brianna’s goal is to learn, teach and inspire everyone to live a happy healthy lifestyle.

 Raven Aletheia, Gleaning Coordinator

 Raven has been involved in holistic living movements and careers for over 16 years.
 She received her Master’s degree in Traditional Chinese medicine at Emperors College in Santa Monica CA in 2007 and is a licensed Acupuncturist and Herbalist.
 Raven’s focus on her own wellness has always been on food as medicine first.
 Upon her move to Nevada County she found Sierra Harvest and became an avid volunteer.
 She is thrilled to be able to give back to the local community by gleaning and coordinating organic local food!

 Eli Bacon, Development & Communications Director